Sumerian Words

 personal: a class of nouns considered animate, such as deities and humans except for slaves, enemies, and other people spoken of disparagingly.

-pronominal elements: components in a sentence representing pronouns, such as prefixes, infixes, and suffixes in the verbal chain.
+pronominal element: components in a sentence representing pronouns, such as prefixes, infixes, and suffixes in the verbal chain.

 reduplication: the repetition of a word to express a grammatical or semantic feature, such as plurality, intensity, or verb tense.